 Piliero Mazza & Pargament, PLLC Vol. 4, Issue 2 March/April 2002

 The Supreme Court held that the Sixth Circuit relied on the wrong standard in analyzing whether Williams was disabled.
 The Court held that a limitation is not "substantial," as required under the ADA, if it "interfere[s] in only a minor way with the performance of manual tasks."
 The Court further held that the term "major life activities" refers to "activities that are of central importance to daily life."
-In Williams' case, her disability limited her ability to perform her job, but did not affect activities such as brushing her teeth, washing her face, bathing, gardening, fixing breakfast, doing laundry and picking up around the house.
-Her conditions caused her to avoid sweeping, quit dancing, seek help dressing occasionally and reduce how long she played with her children, gardened and drove.
-However, those limitations were not severe enough restrictions in activities of central importance to most people's daily lives to establish a manual-task disability as a matter of law.
+In Williams' case, her disability limited her ability to perform her job, but did not affect activities such as brushing her teeth, washing her face, bathing, gardening, fixing breakfast, doing laundry, and picking up around the house.
+Her conditions caused her to avoid sweeping, quit dancing, seek help dressing occasionally, and reduce how long she played with her children, gardened, and drove.
+Those limitations, however, were not severe enough restrictions in activities of central importance to most people's daily lives to establish a manual-task disability as a matter of law.

 Rep. Davis Introduces Services Acquisition Reform Act

-On March 4, 2002, Rep. Tom Davis (R-VA) introduced the long-awaited Services Acquisition Reform Act (SARA), H.R.
-3832, which would provide comprehensive service contracting reform.
-According to Rep. Davis, SARAs overall goal is to ensure that the government can purchase goods and services from the commercial market in a speedy and efficient manner.
+On March 4, 2002, Representative Tom Davis (R-VA) introduced the long-awaited Services Acquisition Reform Act (SARA), (H.R.
+3832), which would provide comprehensive service contracting reform.
+According to Representative Davis, SARA=s overall goal is to ensure that the government can purchase goods and services from the commercial market in a speedy and efficient manner.
 Hearings were held on a draft of the bill and revisions were made prior to introduction to accommodate some White House opposition.
 After introduction, the bill was referred to the House Committee on Government Reform and Armed Services and hearings were held on March 7, 2002.
-Rep. Davis's bill contains six titles.
+Representative Davis's bill contains six titles.
 This article summarizes some of the key provisions.

 Title I would create an acquisition workforce training fund by taking five percent of all fees collected by agencies under their government-wide contracts and applying it to a centralized training fund.
 The fund would be used to establish a center for excellence for training that would utilize private sector best practices to ensure that the entire acquisition workforce receives consistent training.
 Additionally, under this title, a new acquisition professional exchange program would be created which would allow the government and private contractors to temporarily exchange professional employees in appropriate circumstances.
 Provisions designed to recruit civilian federal acquisition employees and, except for security issues, to provide that solicitations should not contain restrictions on telecommuting employees are also contained in this title.
 The overall objective of Title I is to enhance the capabilities of the federal acquisition workforce.